-Cray ships SMW HA systems that are completely installed and configured with Cray-specific host names and IP addresses.
-To complete the configuration on-site, reconfigure the system with site-specific IP addresses (required), change preassigned default host names (optional), and update the cluster configuration files with the changes.
+Cray ships SMW HA systems that are completely installed and configured with Cray-specific host names and IP addresses instead of site-specific.
+The configuration must be complete on-site to reconfigure the system with site-specific IP addresses (required), change preassigned default host names (optional), and update the cluster configuration files with those changes.